PeppeL-G/course-material/src/lectures/asynchronous-programming-in-js/README.md

 // Asynchronous version with promises. function loadUserWithPetsAndStoreInFile(userId, filename){
 	return getUserById(userId).then(function(user){
-		return getPetsByOwnerName(user.name)
+		return getPetsByOwnerName(user.name) // We return back a new promise here...
-	}).then(function(pets){ // Note: Here we listen for when the promise from getPetsByOwnerName() is fulfilled, since that's the promise that is returned from the previous then() callback on the line above. const data = {
+	}).then(function(pets){ // ...so here we call "then" on that new getPetsByOwnerName promise! const data = {
 			pets
 		}
-		return fileSystem.storeInJsonFile(data, filename)
+		return fileSystem.storeInJsonFile(data, filename) // We return back a new promise here...
+	}).then(function(fileSize){ // ...so here we call "then" on that new fileSystem promise!

+		// The value we return here is not a promise, so it will
+		// automatically be wrapped in a resolve promise. return fileSize
+		// This last promise can be seen as the final promise we
+		// return back from loadUserWithPetsAndStoreInFile().

 	})
 }